-Interest (including fees and penalties in the nature of interest) from loans located in Maine, determined at the time of original agreement.

-Net gains from the sale of loans attributed to Maine.
-The net gain attributed to Maine is determined based on the ratio of interest, fees and penalties from loans located in Maine to interest, fees and penalties from all loans.
+Loans: Loan interest, including fees and penalties in the nature of interest from loans located in Maine, determined at the time of original agreement.
+Net gains from the sale of loans and loan servicing fees, based on the ratio of interest, fees and penalties from loans located in Maine to interest, fees and penalties from all loans.